microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 ```

 - `SubscriptionId`: The Azure Subscription ID where you want to deploy the resources
-- `ResourceGroupName`: The name of the resource group where you want to deploy the resources
+- `ResourceGroupName`: The name of the resource group where you want to deploy the resources.
+It will be created for you when you run the deployment script.

 **NOTE:** Additional parameters are required if you are using a service principal to deploy the resources.
 Expand the hidden section below for instructions.